Dating Violence: How To Recognize It And Respond To It

+We tend to think of violence as something that happens to other people in other situations.
 No one wants to believe someone they know is capable of dating violence.
-We tend to think of violence as something that happens to other people in other situations.
-If you aren't aware of and alert to its signs, you might be putting your well-being or even your life in danger.
-What's more, knowing how to recognize violent behavior isn't enough to save you; You also need to respond to violence in safe and effective ways.
+However, if you aren't aware of and alert to the signs of dating abuse, you might be putting your well-being or even your life in danger.
+Knowing how to recognize violent behavior may not be enough.
+You may also need to learn how to respond to dating violence in safe and effective ways.

 Dating abuse can take many forms.
 It can be physical, emotional, or sexual violence.
 It can also manifest as attempts to gain control over the dating partner.

 Physical violence in a dating relationship is perhaps the easiest kind of abuse to recognize.
-When someone you're dating abuses you, they might hit, punch, shove, kick, slap, pinch, pull your hair, throw objects, push, bite, or shake you.
+When someone you're dating physically abuses you, they might hit, punch, shove, kick, slap, pinch, pull your hair, throw objects, push, bite, or shake you.
 In extreme cases, they might strangle you or use a weapon to frighten you.
-Even if they pass it off as a form of play, you need to recognize it as a sign of dating violence.
-There are other ways to be playful and abusive, and healthy relationships do not involve these dynamics.
+Even if they pass it off as a form of play, you need to recognize this behavior as a sign of dating violence.
+Healthy relationships do not involve physical abuse of any kind.

-Emotional violence is more subtle than physical violence, so it's important to stay alert to these signs.
+Emotional abuse can be more subtle than physical violence, so it's important to stay alert to these signs.
 When someone abuses you emotionally, they might call you names, be overly jealous, or cruelly make fun of your beliefs, values, or feelings.
-Abusers tend to isolate their dates from others who might help them.
+Abusers tend to isolate their dates from others who could help them.
 They might lie to you constantly.
 They might block your way or threaten to harm themselves if you try to leave.

 Sexual abuse is much more common in dating relationships than between strangers or any other type of relationship.
-In fact, acquaintance rape counts for 60% of all rapes.
-How do you know if you're sexually abused by your date?
-If they force you to have sex when you don't want to, it's dating violence.
-Making you kiss them or touch them is also abuse and may be a prelude to more severe abuse.
-They might force you to have sex without birth control, and this is dating violence, too.
-Consent is a part of all healthy relationships, and any sexual behavior without consent is a form of violence against women or violence against men.
+In fact, 72% of rapes are perpetrated by an acquaintance or a former romantic partner.
+If they force you to have sex when you don't want to, it constitutes rape, which is a form of sexual abuse.
+Making you kiss them or touch them is also abuse, and it may be a prelude to more severe abuse.
+They might force you to have sex without birth control, and this is also considered dating violence.
+Consent is an integral part of all healthy relationships.
+Any sexual behavior without consent is a form of violence, and it can happen to anyone of any gender or sexual orientation.
+It’s not just prevalent in adult relationships, as sexual abuse can be a form of teen dating violence as well.

 Control

-Control is a major feature of dating violence and keeps the cycle of violence going.
-When your dating partner is trying to control you, they might not allow you to spend time with your friends.
-They might call or text you constantly.
+Control can be a major feature of dating violence and teen dating abuse, and it often keeps the cycle of violence going.
+When your dating partner is trying to control you, they might not allow you to spend time with your friends, for example.
+They may call or text you constantly and get upset if you don’t answer immediately.
 They might insist on being by your side 100% of the time.
-They might even go so far as telling you what to wear, how to do your hair, and how to make other everyday choices.
+They could even go so far as telling you what to wear, how to do your hair, and how to make other everyday choices.

-It can be very hard to recognize an abuser before the abuse begins.
-Yet, there are a few telltale signs to watch out for whenever you're dating someone to discern healthy relationships from unhealthy ones.
+It can be hard to recognize an abuser before the abuse begins.
+Yet, there may be a few telltale signs to watch out for to discern healthy relationships from unhealthy ones:

 - Do they abuse drugs or alcohol?

-- Are they or have they been in trouble with the law?
+- Have they been in trouble with the law?

 - Do they fail to do anything productive with their time, such as working or going to school?